 At the George Washington University, we are proud to educate students who are prepared to apply their research and analytic skills to a range of implementation, evaluation, and advocacy needs of various cultural and socioeconomic groups and communities.
 We emphasize these qualities in the Health Behavior DrPH program because they are essential for future public health practitioners.
 Health Behavior doctoral graduates will be prepared to assume an advanced level of leadership in Health Behavior.

+A master's degree is required.
 The DrPH program is designed for professionals seeking to become public health leaders.
 Applicants who have completed a MPH degree from a Council of Education for Public Health (CEPH) accredited program are strongly preferred for admission to the DrPH Program.
 Applicants with a master’s degree in another field should explain their relevant training, research experience, or educational background comparable to the MPH.
 DrPH in Health Behavior applicants admitted without a MPH may be required to take additional coursework at the graduate level that does not apply toward the minimum 48 credits required for the DrPH.
 All DrPH degree program applicants must submit scores from the Graduate Record Exam (GRE) taken within five years of the date of application.

 Applicants for the DrPH in Health Behavior are required to take part in an in-person or videoconference interview.

-Applications will be reviewed following the December 1st deadline.
 Those applicants selected for an in-person interview will be contacted by mid-February for an interview.

 Welcome Message from DrPH Health Behavior Program Director